wblech/42_challenge/README.md

    🐶 Server running at port 3000
    ```

-* The APP will be running at in a dev:
+* The APP will be running at:

    ```
    http://localhost:3000